-Markdown is a way of formatting 'plain text' such that it looks like 'rich text' (with bullets, headers, links, bold, italic etc.) It was invented originally as a way for people to create web pages without needing to know anything about HTML (there are tools which convert Markdown into HTML.)
+Markdown is a way of formatting 'plain text' such that it looks like 'rich text' (with bullets, headers, links, bold, italic etc.) This is how text formatting is administered in iThoughts topics and notes.
+Markdown was invented originally as a way for people to create web pages without needing to know anything about HTML (there are tools which convert Markdown into HTML.)
 It is now used all over the web as a 'standard' way of encoding rich text like formatting.

 So what does Markdown lookalike?